 It is the goal of the committee to publish the data from each section of the Annual Survey in a timely manner.
 Primary authors are expected to produce a draft manuscript within six months of receiving their de-identified dataset from the Annual Survey.

 Although the Annual Survey is submitted each year for exemption from full IRB review, AAIM Surveys staff will notify authors about any additional exemptions they might need to seek from their local IRB.
 This might be expected by a scholarly journal if an AAIM Surveys staff member served as the study’s principal investigator but not as a coauthor for a scholarly work.
 Extenuating circumstances can delay the development of a manuscript in a timely manner; thus, section liaisons are prepared to assist authors with advancing their manuscript toward publication.
 However, if a draft manuscript has not been produced within 12 months of primary authors receiving their survey data, the section liaison may be appointed as a primary author.

-Authors who submit question sections are required to digitally sign an acknowledgment of these CDIM Annual Survey Guidelines at three points, to ensure that they are aware of the expectations set for them:
+Authors who submit question sections are required to digitally sign an acknowledgment of these CDIM Annual Survey Guidelines, to ensure that they are aware of the expectations set for them:

-- after a section is accepted for inclusion in a survey (if it is accepted), with authors having to sign the form within one week after being notified of acceptance; and
+- After a section is accepted for inclusion in a survey, with authors having to sign the form within one week after being notified of acceptance; and

 - after receiving their datafile and summary results.